QuantEcon/lecture-python-intro/lectures/greek_square.md

 We'll also use invariant subspaces to describe variations on this method that are faster.

-## Primer on second order linear difference equation
+## Second order linear difference equations

+Before telling how the ancient Greeks computed square roots, we'll provide a quick introduction to second order linear difference equations.

-Consider the following second-order linear difference equation
+We'll study  the following second-order linear difference equation

 $$
 y_t = a_1 y_{t-1} + a_2 y_{t-2}, \quad t \geq 0